iodigital-com/io-technology/data/blog/streamlining-deployment-and-scaling.md

                 virtual-host: /
 ```

-We also want to add a nice plugin to our pom file, to generate a docker image of our application dynamically, and we will call it myimage.
+We also want to add a cool plugin to our pom file, to generate a docker image of our application dynamically, and we will call it myimage.

 ```xml
             <plugin>